cjoakim/azure-webapp-wildfly/README.md

 # azure-webapp-wildfly

-A containerized Wildfly web application deployed to Azure App Service.
+A containerized Wildfly Java web application deployed to a Linux Azure App Service

 The Web App has an index HTML page, and two simple endpoints which return JSON:
 - /ping